 4. It is the perfect balance between going on holiday and travelling

 If you are searching for sun, then you can’t really beat an Egyptian summer.
 It was so sunny that even I got a tan- which never happens.
-A consequence of this is that, whatever your intentions are, you do need to spend some time just doing nothing somewhere cool.
-I often spent my days visiting the ruins for a few hours and then jumping into the swimming pool the moment I got back.
+However, a consequence of this is that, whatever your intentions are, you do need to spend some time doing absolutely nothing, somewhere cool.
+I often spent my days visiting the ruins for a few hours and then jumping into the swimming pool the moment I got back and barely moving for the next 24 hours.
 This was the perfect balance between relaxing and getting out and experiencing the country.
 I came back to England feeling completely refreshed and also like I’d had a productive time away.

 5. Last but not least- because it’s Egypt!

-Egypt is an amazing country: you’ll be driving along the road and just happen to pass by the ruins of a temple.
+Egypt is an amazing country: you’ll just be driving along and suddenly pass by the ruins of an ancient temple by the side of the road.
 There is so much to see and so much history to discover, including one of the wonders of the world: the Pyramids of Giza.
 In fact, you can even go inside the Great Pyramid, which is truly an once-in-a-lifetime experience.
 I have also never seen a museum like the Egyptian Museum in Cairo – there are just so many artefacts to see – you really need to dedicate some time to exploring it fully.
 All in all, I can’t wait to go back.